TULiberalArts/Neuroscience/pages/next-stops.md

 layout: page
 published: true
 ---

-Students have the opportunity for external internships and hands-on research experience that translates into real-world applications.
+Our Neuroscience majors gets hands-on experience.
+You'll have the opportunity to participate in ongoing research in our faculty-run laboratories and get course credit for real-world internships.

-Recent internship placements have included:
+Recent internship placements include the following:

 - Abington Hospital in the Neurovascular/Neurology Department
 - Shriners Hospitals Pediatric Research Center, Temple School of Medicine